FarmLogs/PPotW/1-TotallyNotFizzBuzz/README.md

 is divisible by 3, print "buzz" if the number is divisible by 5. print "fizzbuzz" if the number is divisible by both; and if the number is none of those, print the number.

-HERE IS THE CATCH: You cannot use the IF statement.
+HERE IS THE CATCH: You cannot use conditional statements.
 ====

 e.g.